-- Step your right foot between your hands to a low lunge.
+- Step your right foot down to a low lunge.

 - Transfer your weight into your feet and reach your arms up toward the ceiling, framing your face.

-- Keep your right knee bent at a 90-degree angle and left leg stretched supported at toes.
+- Keep your right knee bent at a 90-degree angle and left leg stretched to support your toes.

 - Be sure the knee doesn't move beyond the ankle.
-Breathe here for at least three deep breaths and raise your arms high towards the sky.
+Take in at least three deep breaths and raise your arms towards the sky.

-- To release lower the left knee down and slide the right knee back into Table, or step the right foot back into Downward Facing Dog.
+- To release, lower your left knee down and slide the right knee back into the Table position, or alternatively step the right foot back into Downward Facing Dog.

 You had a recent or chronic leg or hip injury.